 We periodically issue non-qualified incentive stock options to the directors under a stock option compensation plan approved by the Board of Directors in 2009.
 Terms of option grants are at the discretion of the Board of Directors and are generally seven years.
-Each quarter Messrs.
-Ferris and Burlend are awarded options to purchase 5,000 and 3,750 shares of our Common Stock at the market value of the shares on the date of the award.
 These awards were suspended as of October 1, 2017.
-As of December 31, 2017, there were 531,667 options outstanding and 521,667 options exercisable at a weighted exercise price of \$1.85 and \$1.85, respectively.
+As of December 31, 2018, there were 279,167 options outstanding and 279,167 options exercisable at a weighted exercise price of \$2.25 and \$2.25, respectively.